What is EBP?

 Evidence-based policing can be broken into two main components, each equally important.

+First, there needs to be an increase in the amount of research that is conducted in policing.
 As police officers typically do not know how to conduct scientifically rigorous studies, this area has been left to the world of academics.
 Typically, criminologists design studies about crime and disorder and then publish the findings in academic journals.
 Most police officers have no idea that the studies have taken place and will never know about the findings.
 For this to change, we suggest that the police become the drivers of research, partnering with researchers to find the answers to questions that we feel are important in helping us perform our core missions.
 This is critical as police officers are the ones who have the most accurate view of the world within which we work.

 The second component of evidence-based policing is the translation of research findings into formats that are accessible to and easy for the working police officer to digest.
 This is not as simple as it sounds, as academic timelines and goals are completely different from those in the world of policing.
 A Police Chief with a particular problem in their jurisdiction may not be familiar with or care about peer review and likely needs accurate information as soon as possible to address the problem.
 But there are police -- known as pracademics or evidence cops -- who actually take academic research findings and translate them into actionable information for policing professionals.
 The goal of the ASEBP is to give every police officer the tools to understand research and to determine how it can be used to address their local crime problems.